SiddharthBerera/Backtesting-System/README.md

 ## Logic of the program

-Makes use of the python-binance api connector to retrieve historical price data for the N th minute of the backtest period, then in the stragey object calculates the relevant metrics.
+Makes use of the python-binance api connector to retrieve historical price data for the N th candle of the backtest period, then in the stragey object calculates the relevant metrics.
 Based on these metrics decides whether or not to create a trade signal.
 If a signal is created, it is sent to the portfolio class which contains the current holdings and these holdings are updated.
-The backtester object then continues to the N+1 th minute of the backtest period until the strategy has been tested on the whole period.
+The backtester object then continues to the N+1 th candle of the backtest period until the strategy has been tested on the whole period.
 Such a backtesting software tests the strategy in the order in which a live trading strategy would work and minimises any lookahead bias.

 ## How to use it